MarkGotham/MarkGotham.github.io/biography.md

 ## Short

 Mark Gotham specialises in computational methods for music theory, analysis, and composition.
-He holds the rare distinction of being appointed to permanent faculty positions in both STEM (now, at Durham) and in the humanities (previously at Dortmund).
+He holds the rare distinction of having being appointed to permanent faculty positions in the humanities (Professor of Music Theory at Dortmund), in STEM (Asst Prof. Computer Science at Durham) and 'in between' (now in the Digital Humanities Department at KCL).
 Mark holds a PhD from Cambridge, MMus from the RNCM, and a BA from Oxford (where he graduated at the top of his cohort).

 ## Medium

 Mark Gotham specialises in computational methods for music theory, analysis, and composition.
-He holds the rare distinction of being appointed to permanent faculty positions in both STEM (now, at Durham) and in the humanities (previously at Dortmund).
+He holds the rare distinction of being appointed to permanent faculty positions in the humanities (Professor of Music Theory at Dortmund), in STEM (Asst Prof. Computer Science at Durham) and 'in between' (now in the Digital Humanities Department at KCL).
 Mark holds a PhD from Cambridge, MMus from the RNCM, and a BA from Oxford (where he graduated at the top of his cohort).

 Computer-aided methods can help not only to advance *what we know* about (a wide range of) musical structures, but also